Voles/grunt-declutter-task/README.md

 # declutter

-> A Grunt module that checks if you explicitly defined which files from a folder you want to select.
+> A Grunt module that checks if you explicitly defined which files from a folder you want to use.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`